 We now have a node and edge list that define the structure of the network.
 If the geometric structure is all we need, we can jump straight to our program of choice (e.g. R, Python, etc.) to construct the network from the edge list.
 However, it’s likely that we want to capture other information to define properties of the network nodes and edges.

 For example, perhaps we have a raster that underlies our polyline network, and we want to capture the raster value underlying each node in our network.
 We can use the ArcGIS Extract Vaues to Points tool to add the underlying raster values as an attribute to each point in the “node” layer we generated earlier.
 If we want to extract values from multiple rasters, we can use the Extract Multi Values to Points tool instead.
-One issue to keep in mind is that using Extract Vaues to Points may reorder your OBJECTIDs, so do this step before you start constructing the edge list.
+One issue to keep in mind is that using Extract Vaues to Points may reorder your OBJECTIDs, so do this step before you start constructing the edge list (or create a copy of the OBJECTID field first, so that you don’t lose the original feature ordering).
 If we want our network to have a spatial reference, we can also attach the coordinates of the vertices with the ArcGIS Add XY Coordinates tool.

 Edge weights are only slightly trickier, and it really depends on what we want